juju/errors/README.md

 ``` go
 func Details(err error) string
 ```
-Details returns information about the stack of Previous errors wrapped by err, in the format:
+Details returns information about the stack of errors wrapped by err, in the format:

 	[{filename:99: error one} {otherfile:55: cause of error one}]